Pritesh-Lathiya/Visualization-Dashboard-with-Python-Streamlit/README.md

 # Visualization Dashboard with Python - Streamlit

-- **Dashboard for visualization of the dataset, we can also upload any other datset and can obtain any chart for any column.**
+- **Dashboard for visualization of the dataset, we can also upload any other datset and can obtain any following charts for any column.**

 - **we can download chart image**